5 things to bring to the beach for a safe summer day

 Seven things you should consider before heading out on a hike — always with at least one other person, never alone — include the following:

-Make sure you’re well hydrated.
 The American Hiking Society (AHS) recommends drinking water slowly over several hours before beginning your hike.
-Carry water with you and drink about one quart of water per hour as you hike.
-Make sure you have extra water in case something extends the duration of your trek.
+Carry water with you and drink about 1 quart per hour as you hike.
+Make sure you have extra water in case your trek takes longer than expected.
 Adding sports drinks with salts, potassium and electrolytes to your hydration supply can also help replenish what your body loses as you sweat.

-Know the signs of dehydration.
-Dehydration occurs when the body loses more fluid than it’s taking in, leaving it without enough fluids to work as it should.
-If left untreated, this can lead to a variety of complications, from loss of strength and stamina, to brain damage or even death.
+Dehydration occurs when the body loses more fluid than it takes in, leaving it without enough fluid to function as it should.
+If left untreated, this can lead to a variety of complications, from loss of strength and stamina to brain damage or even death.

 Other than feeling thirsty, these 5 signs can indicate dehydration, and medical care may be required: